AceEvann/Studies-Projects/HTML/Introduction/Paragraph Exercise/README.md

 # Paragraph Exercise

-### In this exercise i learned how to use paragraph elements
+### In this exercise I learned how to use paragraph elements